uxhao-o/uxhao-o.github.io/content/authors/admin/_index.md

     date_start: 2018-09-01
     date_end: 2022-05-31
     summary: |
-      ✌️Sep.
+      Sep.
 2019 and 2020, Outstanding Student Cadre of Chengdu University.
-      ✌️Sep.
+Sep.
 2019, 2020, and 2021 Outstanding Member and Cadre of the CCYL.
-      🎖 Sep.
+Sep.
 2019 and 2020, Chengdu University Scholarship.
-      🎖 Sep.
+Sep.
 2021, National Encouragement Scholarship of China.
-      🎖 Jun.
+Jun.
 2022, Outstanding Graduates of Chengdu University.

 work:
   - position: Senior AI Research Scientist